EclipseFdn/react-eclipsefdn-members/README.md

 ### Running

-To run the server as a local instance as a stack, first run `yarn --cwd src/main/www`, this will install all the required package for the react app.
-Then run `yarn --cwd src/main/www build`.
-This will package the React app and copy it into the static web resources of the server source.
-To run as a development application, which is the fastest way with the least dependencies, run the following command: `mvn compile quarkus:dev -Dconfig.secret.path=$(pwd)/config/secret.properties` or `mvn compile quarkus:dev "-Dconfig.secret.path=$pwd/config/secret.properties"` when running in a Windows PowerShell.
+To run the server as a local instance as a stack, you will need to compile the application first, which can be done through `make compile`.
+This takes care of all of the steps needed to cleanly build and rebuild the application from scratch.
+To run the stack with the packaged application, use `docker-compose up -d`.

 ### Docker